Kathybubbles/EEP135-Casimir-Funk/README.md

 ## Files

+All of our code can be found in the project_two_final.ipynb file!

 [A] Description of population of interest

 Can be found in our first slide and also described in our overview above as well

 [A] Dietary Reference Intakes

-In the file named DRI_Function.py
+In the DRI_Function.py & project_two_final.ipynb file

 [A] Data on prices for different foods

-Can be found in all our csv files and refer to nutrientdata.ipynb on how they are made
+Can be found in all our csv files.
+Can refer to nutrientdata.ipynb or the project_two_final.ipynb file on how they are made

 [A] Nutritional content of different foods